Inside: Learn what IEP testing is, and what IEP tests you should (or could) ask for.

-For the purposes of this post, IEP assessment, IEP evaluation, and IEP test are used interchangeably.
+For the purposes of this post, IEP assessment, IEP evaluation, and IEP tests are used interchangeably.

 IDEA states that schools must respond to parents in a “reasonable” amount of time.
 Some case law has determined this to be as high as 30 days.
-State specific regulations have defined it to be as low as 5 days.
+State-specific IEP regulations have defined it to be as low as 5 days.
 So, it varies by state.
 And if your state doesn’t define it, then it’s a “reasonable” amount of time.